Baedeker's United States 4/5/2021

 Shows I've loved over the past few years:

 - Toots & The Maytals.
-Toots is a legend, and he still had the pipes.
+Toots was a legend, and in 2013 he still had the pipes.
 May he rest in peace.

 - Warren Haynes.
 The guests!
 The musicianship!
 At the Ryman!